 - Migration scenario: Add additional steps for your individual migration scenario.
 The migration approach and effort depends on what system you are migrating from and the number of data records to be migrated (both master data and transactional data).

 - Custom interfaces to other appplications: Are you planning to link your Dynamics ERP system to any other business applications?
 For example, to a Warehouse Management system (WMS) or a production planning system?
 Then you must include the necessary steps for interface development and interface testing in the schedule.
 Remember also to create relevant test cases to test the backend logic!

 Hi, I'm Adrian, CEO of Tactical Project Manager

 As a Senior Project Manager I have been leading large corporate projects for more than 10 years: ERP implementations, projects in logistics and engineering as well as finance projects (read my story).
 I started Tactical Project Manager in 2017 to share hands-on tips and practical tools to help you deliver high-stakes projects successfully.
 The sample project plans are created in cooperation with PMs having profound experience in the particular project category.

 I’m committed to providing you with useful and practical materials to help you in your work.
 If you feel the project plan is not what you were looking for, I am happy to return your investment within 30 days after your purchase.
 Just reach out via the contact form.

-For questions about the Dynamics 365 rollout plan template, send me a note using this form:
+For questions about the Dynamics 365 Playbook, send me a note using this form:

 Ask your question here!